ueberdosis/tiptap/docs/src/docPages/installation/svelte.md

 </main>
 ```

 You should now see tiptap in your browser.
-You’ve successfully set up tiptap!
-Time to give yourself a pat on the back.
+Time to give yourself a pat on the back! :)